 However, for a novel with the premise of focussing on women’s experiences, in the end, it feels lacking.
 The novel never manages to divorce itself from the inherent male-centric perspective of the original material.
 Breisis’ narrative does exist exclusively in relation to Achilles: “Great Achilles.
 Brilliant Achilles, shining Achilles, godlike Achilles … How the epithets pile up.
 We never called him any of those things; we called him ‘the butcher’”, the novel begins and it ends with Achilles’ death and Briseis proclaiming: “Once, not so long ago, I tried to walk out of Achilles’ story – and failed.
 Now, my own story can begin”.
 But not only does Breisis story start and end with Achilles – and only a few flashbacks tell of her life before she was captured – but also does the novel not stay with her voice only.
 The narration shifts between Briseis’ I-narration and a third-person narration which follows closely the men, their experiences and feelings.
 Because the mode changes from first to the third person one might want to argue that that means there is no direct voice given to men.
 Yet the close focalization on the male characters and the fact that third-person narrators are more likely to be experienced as ‘male’ (due to the very ideas of speech and gender discussed before), make this a shaky argument at best.

 There is barely a page (or maybe no page) on which Achilles is not mentioned.
 If one were to employ the Bechdel test based on a dialogue in Alison Bechdel’s comic Dykes to Watch Out For, the book would probably fail: Yes, there are female characters with names and they speak to each other.
 But they also speak practically solely about men.
 This is not Briseis’ story but Achilles’ story – partially (!) – through Briseis eyes.
 Of course, there is a value in this reassessment of Achilles and in portraying how women are treated in captivity but it is a narrow approach.
-(An it might fall under one of the few cases Beard mentions in which women were socially allowed to speak in antiquity as well, as she says pretty dismissively: women could “parade their victimhood”.)
+(And it might fall under one of the few cases Beard mentions in which women were socially allowed to speak in antiquity as well, as she says pretty dismissively: women could “parade their victimhood”.)

 Pat Barker’s book is just one of many which find inspiration in Greek myths – some being retellings in the closer sense (Madeleine Miller’s Circe), others allude to the myth in a more subdued way (Daisy Johnson’s Everything Under).
 And while many of the texts are interested in critical examinations of the source material (with varying effects), the continuous retelling and reimagination of Greek and Roman myths also perpetuate the idea of their centrality.
 So, this might be a good point to also think about the ways ancient Greek and Rome were re-imaged as dominantly white and void of ‘outside’ influences in order to make them as central to Western thought and self-definition as they are.
 In “Black Matter(s)”, Toni Morrison quotes extensively research which shows how, for example, the Egypt influences on Greek and Roman culture were hidden or at best ridiculed by later Europeans.
 She goes on to write: “Canon building is empire building”.

 Inua Ellams’ novella in verses, The Half-God of Rainfall, follows the story of basketball prodigy Demi (“Half Nigerian mortal.
 Half Greek God”) who is the product of rape.
 His mother Modupe was assaulted by Zeus (“who had been glorified on film, song and stage”) after he had won a race against Sàngó.
-The novel puts Yorùbá and Greek deities into one narrative (and mentioning other deities too) and teases out some similarities but also power structures.
+The novel puts Yorùbá and Greek deities into one narrative (and mentioning other deities too) and teases out some similarities but also underlying power structures and disparities.
 Ellams doesn’t necessarily dissect the origins of Greek myths but in his rendition Greek mythology is connected to colonial conquest and thus the use of Greek and Roman history, culture, philosophy, and mythology by Western ideologies laid bare.
 When Sàngó stomps into the Olymp ready to destroy it he reminds Zeus that Zeus himself had come into Sàngó’s territory repeatedly: “Let he without fault throw the first bolt!”